14. NCJLA Certified Coach Program

 Silver (Required for 8U-10U, eligible to coach 8U-10U)

 NCJLA Requirements Detail

-US Lacrosse and the NCJLA recommend the National Center for Safety Initiatives (NCSI).
-Other equivalent services are acceptable for NCJLA Certification.
+National Center for Safety Initiatives (NCSI) background checks are valid for one year.
+When joining or renewing your US Lacrosse coaches membership, adults must choose to join as a “coach” and complete an annual background check at no additional charge.
 To be US Lacrosse certified, coaches will need the NCSI clearance.
-US Lacrosse has negotiated reduced fees with NCSI for local lacrosse programs.
-For more information from US Lacrosse on NCSI services, click here.
 When reporting an NCSI background check clubs are to list the expiration date rather than the completion date.

 *Coaches under the age of 18 are not required to undergo a background check.